Whoaa512/starred/README.md

 - [remorses/kimaki](https://github.com/remorses/kimaki) - all opencode features deeply integrated inside Discord. each project is a channel. each session a thread
 - [KeygraphHQ/shannon](https://github.com/KeygraphHQ/shannon) - Shannon Lite is an autonomous, white-box AI pentester for web applications and APIs.
 It analyzes your source code, identifies attack vectors, and executes real exploits to prove vulnerabilities before
 - [letta-ai/letta-code](https://github.com/letta-ai/letta-code) - The memory-first coding agent
-- [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo; the one and only agent harness for complex codebases. the pickaxe for complex software engineering.
+- [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo/lazycodex; the one and only agent harness for complex codebases. the pickaxe for complex software engineering.
 For your Codex, for your OpenCode
 - [steipete/poltergeist](https://github.com/steipete/poltergeist) - The ghost that keeps your builds fresh - Universal hot reload, file watcher and build automation for any language.
 - [steipete/vox](https://github.com/steipete/vox) - Let's your agent run phone calls
 - [openclaw/openclaw](https://github.com/openclaw/openclaw) - Your own personal AI assistant.
 Any OS.
 Any Platform.
 The lobster way. 🦞